smallk/smallk.github.io/pages_documentation_installation.md

 **4.** When you are ready to shut down the VM, run one of the following:

-		vagrant suspend # this command will save the current running state of the machine vagrant halt # this command will gracefully shut down the machine vagrant destroy #this command will remove the VM from your machine
+		vagrant suspend # this command will save the current running state vagrant halt # this command will gracefully shut down the machine vagrant destroy #this command will remove the VM from your machine